theLelek/arp-spoofing/README.md

-youll need to install Graphviz and ImageMagick (dependencies of scapy) using your system specific package manager
+youll need to install Graphviz, ImageMagick and TeX Live (dependencies of scapy)

+todo:
+- use nix for reproducibility